rotundasoftware/cartero/README.md

 Yes.
 The name of the concatenated asset files generated in `prod` mode includes an MD5 digest of their contents.
 When the contents of one of the files changes, its name will be updated, which will cause browsers to request a new copy of the content.
 The [Rails Asset Pipeline](http://guides.rubyonrails.org/asset_pipeline.html) implements the same cache busting technique.

-#### Since Cartero renames files in `prod` mode, won't file (image) urls used in my stylesheets break?
+#### Since Cartero combines files in `prod` mode, won't file (image) urls used in my stylesheets break?

-Yes and No. They would break, but Cartero automatically scans your `.css` files for `url()` statements, and replaces their arguments as appropriate.
+Yes and No. They would break, but Cartero automatically scans your `.css` files for `url()` statements, and fixes their arguments so that they don't break.